The Singing Tree: Themes

 Seredy was not afraid to tackle social issues in her books.
 She suffered physically and emotionally from the effects of nursing on the front during World War I, and she drew on her experience in several of her books, including the Singing Tree.
 It appeared in 1939, at the beginning of World War II, but Seredy did not write a patriotic story.
 Instead, war and the damage it does to people and the land is her theme.
 While the farm becomes a place of refuge for people from both sides of the conflict, leaving it to join the fighting almost destroys Uncle Marton.
 Seredy did not confine her story to showing only the problems of war for one side.
 According to Ann Bartholomew in Twentieth-Century Children's Writers Seredy was "one of the first children's writers to have dealt with the problems of the alien" during war times.

-The Singing Tree Project

-Inspired by Kate Seredy's book, artist Laurie Marshall founded the Singing Tree Project in 2000 when 8-year-old Meredith Miller asked her "What if the whole world made a painting together?"
-Having no clue how to undertake such an exciting and daunting project, Marshall read Kate Seredy's central story of a single tree left standing in World War I with birds who are not usually together singing a song that had never been heard before.
-She saw that the earth is like the Singing Tree of the galaxy, surrounded by no life for billions of miles.
-Humans can choose to destroy each other and the planet, or create something beautiful that has never been heard before.
-The model of a tree on the earth in space became the underlying structure for the collaborative Singing Tree mural process.

-Over 21,000 people from 52 countries have created an international Singing Tree Forest of 110 murals so far.
-Singing Trees are a visual model of democracy and a vehicle for peace building.
-The project adheres to three principals of nature: It is replicable.
-It has a clear goal with local conditions determining the form.
-It is based on interdependence.
-Each Singing Tree is a different conversation about an issue that is of importance to the community.
-It is an artifact of a shared vision of success.
-The themes of the murals have ranged from autism, freedom from addiction, homelessness, peace, sustainability, innovation, the gift of femininity, gratitude, appreciation and the diversity that makes America great.

-The Singing Tree Collaborative Mural Methodology is based on the consciousness that: